 (e) the disclosure is made solely or substantially with the motive of avoiding dismissal or other disciplinary action.

 4. ANONYMOUS WHISTLEBLOWER

-4.2 However, the Group reserves its right to investigate into any anonymous disclosure.
+4.2 However, the Group reserves the right to investigate into any anonymous disclosure at its own discretion.

 5. REPORTING PROCEDURES